 - Put our own spin on the traditional narrative, as a reformist, including in our version only those bits of the traditional narrative we like

-- Accept the traditional origins narrative, but only in broad outline and demythologized, as a historical realist
+- Accept the traditional origins narrative, but only in broad outline and demythologized, as a critical realist

 Full acceptance of the traditional narrative is natural for most Muslims because their traditional cultures demand acceptance of tradition, no major challenges permitted.
 Also, the traditional narrative supports Muslim belief in Muhammad’s supremacy, perfection and finality.
 However, the traditional biography mythologizes Muhammad* by presenting miracle proofs of his prophethood.
 This is contrary to the Qur’an, which repeatedly says his only miracle was the Qur’an itself.